odradev/styks/docs/KEY_RING_PAUSE_EVENTS.md

 ```
 StyksBlockySupplerConfig {
-    public_key: Bytes,  // Single pinned key - no rotation support
+    public_key: Bytes,  // Single pinned key - no rotation support (REMOVED)
     ...
 }
 ```

 **Issues:**

 1. **No Zero-Downtime Rotation**: Blocky AS restarts generate new keys.
-Old key in config means all price reports rejected until `set_config()` is called.
+Old single key in config means all price reports rejected until `set_config()` is called.

 2. **No Emergency Revocation**: If a key is compromised, the only option is full config update, which is slow and requires the ConfigManager.